 During the update process, the KNX bus (TP) must be connected in addition to the IP network (LAN) so that the KNX parameters can be restored correctly.
 Otherwise, the update process will fail.
-It must be ensured that no voltage failure (KNX or IP) occurs during the update process, otherwise the device can be destroyed.

-A description of the functions can be found in the online help of the IP Tool.
+A description of the functions can be found in the online Help of the IP Tool.